 Flat Conveyor Belt

-The flat conveyor belt is the most common and simple kind of belt.
+The flat conveyor belt is the most common and simplest type of conveyor system.
 These belts are usually made from softer materials such as fabrics or rubber.
 They constantly flow in one direction, moving any material from one side of the conveyor to the other.
 They have no special qualities and therefore cannot carry any unique materials such as liquids.
 Since they are flat, there is a risk of material slippage if the conveyor is at an angle.

 Modular Conveyor Belt